ethangraham2001/big-data-notes/04-distributed-fs.md

 - Mapping from each file to the list of blocks composing it (64-bit identifier)
 - Mapping from each block to the list of DataNodes storing a copy.

-Clients connect to the NameNode via the clent protocol, and can perform metadata operations such as creating or deleting a directory.
+Clients connect to the NameNode via the client protocol, and can perform metadata operations such as creating or deleting a directory.
 The NameNode responds with the lists of DataNode locations for each block that the file consists of.